Mathematics, Statistics & Physics Wichita State University Logo

 Figure 3

 (c) Find an example of such a linear system whose graph is given by Figure 4.
-Two of the planes are parallel and do not intersect.
-Yet the third plane is not parallel so it intersects eachh of the first two planes in a line.
-The resulting intersections form a pair of parallel lines.
-Thus there are no solutions to the linear system because there are no points on all three planes.
+Two of the planes are parallel and distinct.
+Yet the third plane is not parallel to them.
+Thus the pairwise intersection of the third plane with each parallel plane is a line, and these two lines are parallel to each other.
+Thus there are no solutions to the linear system because no point lies on all three planes simultaneously.

 The plot of three intersecting planes in 3 dimensional space.